Filter ResultsClear all filters×

 Here are the top Grand Concert style guitars with Graphite nut.
 This material is self-lubricating, which allows the strings to slide over the nut without too much friction.
 This helps to keep the guitar in tune when bending and using the tremolo.
 It's not as resistant and it doesn't sound as good as bone, but it is much better than a plastic nut.

-Out of the more than 2000 guitars in our database, these are the best scoring ones.
+After comparing the 2000+ guitars in our database, these are the best scoring ones with these characteristics.
 You can use our filters to the left to narrow down these results, or click on "Compare" to get a deep comparison between them.
 Our automated scoring system takes into account the ratings from ours users who own the guitar, and dozens of parameters to determine the build quality, playability, pickups quality, value for money, and more.

 1. Taylor K22ce